Having recently made the move to London from NZ, here’s a collection of tips friends told me about, plus a few extras I discovered along the way.

 London loves bills: be prepared to set up accounts for internet, gas, water, council tax, and a TV license.

-It’s a good idea to change your voice message on your NZ number (before you leave NZ/ remove the sim and replace it with the UK one) noting that you don’t live in the country anymore.
+I changed my voice message on my NZ number (before I left NZ/ removed the sim and replaced it with the UK one) noting that I don’t live in the country anymore.

-I went with 3 Mobile as they had the best seamless data plans across Europe, and didn’t want to think twice about data when travelling.
-I’ve since heard that Vodafone is even better, so maybe start there.
+I went with Vodafone as they had the best coverage across London + seamless data plans across Europe, and didn’t want to think twice about data when travelling.
 Whoever you’re with, you’re required to have a UK registered bank card to top up (maddeningly, none of my NZ cards nor my travel card worked) – this is where Monzo comes in handy.

 National Insurance (NI) number: Once you’ve arrived in the UK, you’ll have to apply for your NI number in order to start work (like an IRD number).
 For the 2 year visa this is pretty easy and you can get one over the phone, but for the ancestry I had to go to an appointment and have an ‘interview’ – they basically asked why I wanted a NI number; I said so that I could work; interview was over.
 I’m told that they do this to vet you since you’re technically entitled to claim UK benefits/ support payments on an ancestry visa.
 I then had to wait SIX WEEKS for it to arrive via mail (but you can start work straight away).
 Archaic, I tell ya.